AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

-This API returns the list of existing PDF bookmarks Each bookmark item in this list is represented as a JSON containing important information such as, ID, title and the list of nested bookmarks residing under this bookmark.
+This API returns the list of existing PDF bookmarks Each bookmark item in this list is represented as a JSON containing important information such as ID, title and the list of nested bookmarks residing under this bookmark.

 ```javascript